jbhovell/bookstore/README.md

 I built the REST API with Node.js, Express, Pug, Swagger and SQLite.
 It lists, adds, sells books and updates books price.

-It is running on Heroku.
+The application is running on Heroku.

 * https://jbh-express-bookstore.herokuapp.com/
 * https://jbh-express-bookstore.herokuapp.com/books